ShyamJP/Travel_REST_API/Readme.md

 ### Search Parameters

-- `placename`: The name of the place you want to search for.
+- `name`: The name of the place you want to search for.
 - `city`: The city where the place is located.
 - `state`: The state where the place is located.